adrische/git-tutorial/README.md

 `git clone path-to-repository` - clones a local repository.
 Optionally, `git clone path-to-repository new-name` gives the newly created copy a different name than the original repository

 `git clone URL` - to clone a remote repository.
-For example, `git clone ` to clone this tutorial (fix later)
+For example, `git clone https://github.com/adrische/git-tutorial.git` to clone this tutorial

 `git remote -v` - display information about the original repository that was cloned from